 Mod.
 No. Pg.
-Policy / Paragraph Proposed Modi fication Reason Habitats Regulations Assessment Pedestrian & cycle signage (monoliths). the neighbourhood development.
+Policy / Paragraph Proposed Modifi cation Reason Travel Plan development, implementation & monitoring.
+Travel Plan to be submitted and agreed with SCC Highways department as part of full / outline application for the development of the site.
+To be implemented and monitored during and following each phase of the neighbourhood development.
+Pedestrian & cycle signage (monoliths).
 Contributions to be secured at an appropriate stage in the development.
 Education & early years 2FE (forms of entry) primary school & nursery with the potential for some facilities to be shared with the community.
 Serviced site (with access roads) to be transferred and 1FE primary school & nursery facility provided prior to occupation of 200 dwellings unless a revised timetable for delivery is otherwise agreed with IBC in conjunction with SCC Education department where sustainable access to another primary school & nursery with capacity is available.
-The need and

-Mod.
-No. Pg.
-Policy / Paragraph Proposed Modif ication Reason Habitats Regulations Assessment prevision of a second form of entry will be reviewed following this.
+The need and timetable for the provision of a second form of entry will be reviewed following this.
 Phased contributions proportionate to pupil yield shall be secured throughout each stage of the development.
 Open space, recreation & play Neighbourhood parks, allotments & open spaces with equipped play & sports facilities as per SPD Core Strategy Policy.
 In accordance with phasing plan to be agreed prior to the commencement of development.
 Community infrastructure Local Centre supporting infrastructure (CCTV, electric charging points, recycling facility, cycle parking etc. as detailed in agreed infrastructure framework).
 Prior to occupation of 500 dwellings.
 Reserved and serviced site for community use (up to 0.25ha).
-Prior to eccupation of 500 dwellings and agreed marketing strategy thereafter.
+Prior to occupation of 500 dwellings and agreed marketing strategy thereafter.